SagarOnline/microfrontend/README.md

 There are below strategies to integrate micro frontends in application.
 Each strategy have their own benefits and trade-offs.

+### Run-time integration via Web Components
+In this strategy, micro frontends leverate the HTML Web Component technology to integrate and communicate with each others.
+The example of this strategy in explained in details at [Runtime Integration with Web Components](web-component-integration/README.md)

 ### Server-side template composition

 ### Build-time integration